 Mr. Johar is party to an employment agreement with the Company pursuant to which he is entitled to receive an annual base salary of \$245,000, with a performance related bonus targeted at up to \$155,000 per year based on specific criteria as stated in his employment agreement.
 The amount of salary and bonus to be received by Mr. Johar may be increased annually at the discretion of the Chief Executive Officer or the Board of Directors.
 In 2007, the Company intends to pay Mr. Johar a base salary of \$270,000 and a target performance-related bonus of \$180,000.
 In addition, Mr. Johar also received stock option grants under the agreement totaling 146,259 shares of Common Stock.
 All of the options will vest upon a change in control of the Company.
 Under the employment agreement, Mr. Johar agreed to assign to the Company all patents, copyrights and other intellectual property developed by him in the course of his employment.
 In addition, Mr. Johar has agreed not to solicit the Company's customers for a period of one year following any termination.
-In the event of termination of employment prior to July 31, 2009 (as defined in the agreement), Mr. Johar is eligible to receive twenty-four months of his then current base salary and will have 30 days in which to execute his vested stock options.
-In the event of termination of employment subsequent to July 31, 2009 (as defined in the agreement), Mr. Johar is eligible to receive twelve months of his then current base salary and will have 30 days in which to exercise his vested stock options.
+In the event of termination of employment prior to July 31, 2009 (as defined in the agreement), Mr. Johar is eligible to receive twenty-four months of his then current base salary and will have 30 days in which to exercise his vested stock options.